Pemphigoid: Bullous phase

-Homology between bullous pemphigoid antigens in the skin and neuronal antigens in the central nervous system has been proposed as a cause for the observed link between bullous pemphigoid and neurologic disease, along with a genetic predisposition.
-Patients with bullous pemphigoid usually present with two or more other chronic diseases such as neurological disorders(dementia, Parkinson's disease, or stroke).
+Homology between bullous pemphigoid antigens in the skin and neuronal antigens in the central nervous system has been proposed as a cause for the observed link between bullous pemphigoid and neurologic disease; this could be explained by an underlying genetic predisposition.
+Patients with bullous pemphigoid usually present with two or more other chronic diseases such as neurological disorders (dementia, Parkinson's disease, or stroke).
 However, further studies are necessary to explore the relationship between these disorders.

 Cause

-The pathogenetic mechanism of blister formation is known, the trigger to the formation of the antibodies to the hemidesmosome antigens is still unknown.
-Most of the bullous pemphigoid cases are due to autoantibodies (mostly IgG) directed at antigens (BP180 and BP230) arranged at the dermal-epidermal junction.
-However, most commonly, drug can be one of the cause of bullous pemphigoid, such as thiazide diuretics, antibiotics (e.g., penicillins, vancomycin), nonsteroidal anti-inflammatory drugs (NSAIDs) and angiotensin-converting enzyme (ACE) inhibitors (e.g., captopril) and possibly angiotensin receptor blockers (ARBs, e.g., valsartan).
+The pathogenetic mechanism of blister formation is known; the trigger to the formation of the antibodies to the hemidesmosome antigens is still unknown.
+Most bullous pemphigoid cases are due to autoantibodies (mostly IgG) directed at antigens (BP180 and BP230) arranged at the dermal-epidermal junction.
+However, most commonly, drugs can be one of the causes of bullous pemphigoid, such as thiazide diuretics, antibiotics (e.g., penicillins, vancomycin), nonsteroidal anti-inflammatory drugs (NSAIDs) and angiotensin-converting enzyme (ACE) inhibitors (e.g., captopril) and possibly angiotensin receptor blockers (ARBs, e.g., valsartan).

-The implicated drugs include penicillin derivatives, sulfasalazine, ibuprofen, phenacetin, enalapril, captopril, lisinopril, gabapentin, novoscabin, levobunolol ophthalmic solution, tetracoq, influenza, tetanus, and other vaccinations, a homeopathy regimen, nifedipine, 5-aminosalicylic acid, doxazosin, serratiopeptidase, losartan, cephalexin, bumetanide, fluoxetine, chloroquine, antipsychotic drugs, enoxaparin, ciprofloxacin, furosemide (frusemide), neuroleptics, penicillamine, gliptin plus metformin, intravenous iodine, etanercept, levofloxacin, and topical fluorouracil.
-Influenza vaccination does not appear to be an important trigger for bullous pemphigoid.
-Trauma, burns, lymphedema, phototherapy, and radiation have been implicated in a very small number of cases.